-Although Sedgwick County is home to citizens of many diverse ethnic and cultural backgrounds, census data reveals that a large portion of the population (70 percent) is White/Caucasian, non-Hispanic.
-The most populous minority groups within the Sedgwick County population are Hispanic (13 percent), Black or African American (nine percent) and Asian (four percent).
+Although Sedgwick County is home to citizens of many diverse ethnic and cultural backgrounds, census data reveals that a large portion of the population (69.5 percent) is White/Caucasian, non-Hispanic.
+The most populous minority groups within the Sedgwick County population are Hispanic of any race (13.5 percent),

+Black or African American (9.1 percent), and Asian (four percent).2

-Among its residents, Sedgwick County also has citizens who consider themselves to be of two or more races (three percent) or of another race than those listed (one percent).
+Among its residents, Sedgwick County also has citizens who consider themselves to be of two or more races (four percent) or of another race than those listed (2.1 percent).